Elasticsearch Service Billing is based on your actual usage across three separate dimensions, as follows:

 Read on for detail about each of these billing dimensions.

-RAM Hours refers to the cost of the nodes in your Elasticsearch deployment, plus additional node types such as Kibana, APM, and ML.
+Deployment capacity refers to the cost of the nodes in your Elasticsearch deployment, plus additional node types such as Kibana, APM, and ML.
 Each node type is priced in terms of GB of RAM per hour (CPU and disk are scaled with RAM and included in this price).
-To calculate RAM Hours, we total up the cost of the nodes in your deployment(s) and multiply by GBs of RAM and how long they’ve been running.
+To calculate deployment capacity costs, we total up the cost of the nodes in your deployment(s) and multiply by GBs of RAM and how long they’ve been running.

-How can I control the RAM Hours cost?edit
+How can I control the deployment capacity cost?edit

 Data Transfer accounts for the volume of data (payload) going into, out of, and between the nodes in a deployment, which is summed up to a cumulative amount within a billing cycle.

 We meter and bill data transfer using three dimensions:

 - 1. Data in (free)

 - Data in accounts for all of the traffic going into the deployment.
 It includes index requests with data payload, as well as queries sent to the deployment (although the byte size of the latter is typically much smaller).